By Brianne Dela Cruz; Gather & Grow

-In addition to donating livable shelters, for the last 5 years Barebones has been dedicated to helping at-risk youth learn how to cultivate their own food, and uniquely prosper in their educational endeavors.
+For the last six years, we have helped at-risk youth learn how to cultivate their food and uniquely prosper in their educational endeavors.
 Roots Charter School in Salt Lake City helps at-risk youth attain high school graduation through teaching subjects within the context of gardening and farming.
-When the Barebones team discovered that many of the high school students didn’t have consistent food at home, and were often missing breakfasts and dinners, they decided to create the Roots Food Pantry.
+When our team discovered that many high school students didn’t have consistent food at home, often missing breakfasts and dinners, they decided to create the Roots Food Pantry.
 This pantry provides students with non-perishable food items that they can take home if they are hungry.
-Because many of the student’s low-income families work on holidays or don’t have funds for Thanksgiving dinner, Barebones employees (in collaboration with Tifie) have sponsored a Thanksgiving luncheon for the students for the last 5 years.
+Because many of the student’s low-income families work on holidays or don’t have funds for Thanksgiving dinner, Barebones employees (in collaboration with Tifie) have sponsored a Thanksgiving luncheon for the students for the last six years.

-Barebones employees have also donated their personal time to Roots High School through a myriad of projects, such as sponsoring the school’s career fair each year.
-They’ve provided gardening tools and donated raised gardening beds, in addition to hosting the school's CSA flower pick-up at the Barebones headquarters.
-Through Barebones’ direct service projects, donations, and funding, Roots High School has increased the graduation rate from 30% to over 80%.
-Through this safe educational program, high school students develop self-confidence and a sense of belonging in nature and in their communities.
+Our employees have also donated their time to Roots High School through additional projects.
+We sponsor the school career fair each year.
+We've provided gardening tools, donated raised gardening beds, and hosted the CSA flower pick-up at the Barebones headquarters.
+Through Barebones direct service projects, donations, and funding, Roots High School has increased the graduation rate from 30% to over 80%.
+Through this safe, educational program, high school students develop self-confidence and a sense of belonging in nature and their communities.
 Learning how to become dependable and hardworking young adults enables students to take on trade school education and jobs following their high school graduation.

-Barebones is transforming communities and building bridges with families in Pakistan through the production of the Classic Work Gloves.
-These incredibly supple, yet tough, outdoor gloves are handmade by men and women in Pakistani villages.
-Through this cross-cultural enterprise, craftsmen and craftswomen earn wages that help raise their economic standing so they can provide more for their families.
+The production of our Classic Work Gloves aims to transform communities and build bridges with families in Pakistan.
+These outdoor gloves are handmade by men and women in local Pakistani villages.
+Through this cross-cultural enterprise, craftsmen and craftswomen earn living wages that help raise their economic standing and allow them to provide more for their families.

 Barebones believes in empowering communities to thrive, both locally and internationally, when resources are available.
 This abundance mindset is their “why” behind the generous donation of time, energy, knowledge, and products for the benefit of communities near and far.
 For Barebones, philanthropic and humanitarian work is at the heart of what they do.
 In the variety of the do-good projects they’ve taken on over the years, it is obvious how interwoven this ethic is in their business initiatives.